swarmlibs/promstack/README.md

 make remove
 ```

+## Grafana

+The Grafana service is configured with config provider and config reload services.
+The config provider service is responsible for providing the configuration files for the Grafana service.
+The config reloader service is responsible for reloading the Grafana service configuration when the config provider service updates the configuration files.

+The following configuration are supported:
+- Grafana Dashboards
+- Provisioning (Datasources, Dashboards)

+### Injecting Grafana Dashboards

+TBD

+### Injecting Grafana Provisioning configurations

+TBD

 ## Prometheus

 By design, the Prometheus server is configured to automatically discover and scrape the metrics from the Docker Swarm nodes, services and tasks.
 You can use Docker object labels in the `deploy` block to automagically register services as targets for Prometheus.
+It also configured with config provider and config reloader services.

+### Registering services as Prometheus targets

 - `io.prometheus.enabled`: Enable the Prometheus scraping for the service.
 - `io.prometheus.job_name`: The Prometheus job name.
 Default is `<docker_stack_namespace>/<service_name|job_name>`.